It Seems so Obvious: Breath.

-It seems so obvious: breathe.
 How often do you breathe without even thinking about it?
 Conscious breathing can have immediate benefits on our brain, stress levels, and mood.
 As a yoga teacher, I often encourage my students to focus on their breathing to help them move through poses and through life in general.

 There are many breathing exercises you can do.
-The simplest exercise is to just sit still in a comfortable position and breath in through your nose for a count of four, pause and breathe out of your nose for a count of four.
+The simplest exercise is to just sit still in a comfortable position and breath in through your nose for a count of four, pause, and breathe out of your nose for a count of four.
 Breathing in through your nose helps you to rest, conserve your energy and lower your heart rate, as opposed to when you breathe in through your mouth.
 Breathing solely through your mouth encourages the fight or flight system.
 This breathing is called Sama Vritti or Equal Breathing and is great any time of day but especially at bedtime.
-Today, take a moment for yourself to just breath.
+Today, take a moment for yourself just to breathe.

 Creation Associate at Maria’s Place